myersm0/talon-organteq/README.md

 This repo doesn't aspire to provide full control of Organteq.
 Rather the focus is on just a small subset of commands that are particularly useful to be able to modify hands-free during play.

 ## Features
-- Toggle individual stops or multiple stops at once
+- Toggle, engage, or disengage stops by number or by tonal family
+- Filter stops by footage (e.g., "8 foot reeds")
 - Clear all stops on a manual
-- Set a _current manual_ context for subsequent commands
+- Set and remember a _current manual_ context for subsequent commands
 - Memorize stop configurations per manual
 - Recall the last-used stops
+- Send custom MIDI messages

 ## Getting started
 ### The cocktail party problem